-125 points by anuh 8 months ago
+125 points by anuh a year ago

 1.)
 Does the machine learning algorithm behind toutiao abide by the censorship effort from Beijing?
 For example, are any of the contents about the disappearance of the wife of the nobel prize winner Liu Xiaobao censored?